JohnMulligan/upload/README.md

 <h4>Create New Item</h4>
 This screen pulls the resource templates specified in the Omeka S database, allowing the user to select one and then fill out the fields associated with that template.
 Then, the information is pushed to Omeka S, creating a new item.

-<h4>Choose Upload Type</h4>
-The next screen allows the user to choose how they want to upload their media:
-No media, skips straight to the end
-Only upload one image with the option to give it a page number Upload page numbers without any order/page number Upload page numbers in order with a page number (and be able to manually change each page number)

 <h4>Upload Media</h4>
-A simple camera screen to take a picture and push the image along with its information into the Omeka S database
+This app allows you to choose an upload type that matches the needs of your document uploads.
+You can take a single picture or multiple as well as assign them page numbers, saved as "o:page_num."
+Then you'll be redirect to a camera to take a picture and push the image along with its information into the Omeka S database

+<h4>All Item View</h4>
+View items that were either created by you or are publicly accessible to anyone.
+You can then edit these, view their metadata and attached media, as well as upload more images.
+A full text search is implemented which will return results of any items with metadata that contains the search query.

 <h2>Running Locally</h2>
 npm i --save